wh0/wh0.github.io/_posts/2018-03-18-proxycommand.md

 A native implementation would be great, but I just don't feel like building and distributing a bunch of different binaries right now.
 Because of that, now I have to write up this analysis of the possible solutions.

+Update: the scripts tested in these experiments are available online: https://github.com/wh0/proxycommand-benchmarks

 ## Availability
 I looked up some installation statistics/includion information for a few programming languages that I was considering, on a few platforms I use.
 While I was at it, I also included some other packages and platforms.